gulfiliz/gulfiliz.github.io/_posts/2026-03-14-logical-operators-code-geometry.md

 and fail to converge.

 For BB codes:
-the Tanner graph has girth $$\geq 6$ — no cycles of length 4.
-This is a consequence of the
-group algebra structure.
+well-chosen polynomial pairs
+produce Tanner graphs with girth $$\geq 6$$, avoiding length-4 cycles.
+This is not automatic from the group algebra structure alone but follows from careful polynomial selection, exploiting the algebra to rule out short cycles.

 Higher girth → better BP performance.

 The girth is determined by
-the specific polynomial pair $$(a, b)$$ — different polynomial choices give different girth values, affecting decoder performance.
+the specific polynomial pair $$(a, b)$$.
+Different polynomial choices give different girth values, affecting decoder performance.

 ---

 ## VII.
-The Polynomial Structure of BB Codes — In Depth
+The Polynomial Structure of BB Codes, In Depth

 We now examine the algebraic structure of BB codes more carefully.